-- 1. To integrate the concepts, laws and methodologies from the first course in thermodynamics into analysis of cyclic processes - 2.
-To apply the thermodynamic concepts into various thermal application like IC engines, Steam Turbines, Compressors and Refrigeration and Air conditioning systems
+- To integrate the concepts, laws and methodologies from the first course in thermodynamics into the analysis of cyclic process. - To apply the thermodynamic concepts into various thermal applications like Steam turbines, Compressors and Refrigeration and Air conditioning Systems.

 UNIT I GAS POWER CYCLES AND IC ENGINES